 Meningococcal disease is difficult to detect because it can be mistaken for other conditions.
 A person may have flu-like symptoms for a few days before experiencing a rapid progression to severe meningococcal disease.

 Meningococcal disease is contagious.
-If you (or someone you know) experience symptoms suggestive of meningococcal disease or think you may have been exposed to an infected person, please call UHS immediately (734-764-8325) during business hours or go to an emergency room.
+If you (or someone you know) experience symptoms suggestive of meningococcal disease, or think you may have been exposed to an infected person, please call UHS immediately (734-764-8320 when open or 866-204-1082 when closed) or go to an emergency room.
 Also see Emergency/After Hours.

 How does meningococcal disease occur?
 Approximately 10% of the general population carry meningococcal bacteria in the nose and throat in a harmless state.
 This carrier state may last for days or months before spontaneously disappearing, and it seems to give people who harbor the bacteria in their upper respiratory tracts some protection from developing meningococcal disease.